DevonGifford/Portfolio_v2/README.md

 <h1 align="center">Welcome to my Portfolio's Repo 👋  </h1>
-<h4 align="center"> ❗🔗-www.devongifford.com-🔗❗ - vesion 2.3 </h4>
+<h4 align="center"> ❗🔗-www.devongifford.com - vesion 2.3 </h4>

-<h5 align="center">This is the second iteration of ❗🔗- devongifford.com -🔗❗ built with ❗🔗-NextJS-❗ and hosted with ❗🔗-Vercel-❗</h5>
+<h5 align="center">This is the second iteration of ❗🔗- devongifford.com built with ❗🔗-NextJS and hosted with ❗🔗-Vercel</h5>

 Centered heading